lucasampaiox/lucasampaiox/README.md

 Hello, I am from Ceará Brazil!!
 - 🚀 Skills in python, tailwind, html, javascript
-- 🔨 Learning and practicing python, c#
+- 🔨 Learning and practicing python, c++
 - 🎯 Studying godot and deeping in the above technologies
-- 🌐 Trying to improve English and Norwegian
+- 🌐 Trying to improve English
-- ⚡ I have a deep appreciation for Scandinavian culture, and I am particularly enamored with fjords and their breathtaking beauty
+- ⚡
 * ✉️  You can contact me at [lucassampaio2005devx@gmail.com](mailto:lucassampaio2005devx@gmail.com)

 ### Skills